 The perfect salsa recipe for just about any occasion

 Denise has shared many delicious and reliably amazing recipes with me.
 This Southwestern Corn Salsa is easily one of my favorites!
 The salsa is crunchy, colorful, and made with fresh (and healthy!) ingredients!
 Over the years I’ve adapted the recipe with a cilantro-lime dressing that I make in the blender.
-This salsa is perfect to have on hand for watching football, or to accompany any tex-mex meal.
+This salsa is perfect to have on hand for watching football, and fantastic with your favorite margaritas for Cinco de Mayo.
+Check out my recipes for Strawberry Lime Margaritas, Pineapple Margaritas and a delicious Skinny Margarita.
 The salsa is great with your favorite tortilla chips – I really love Xochitl chips, which you can find in the international section of the grocery store.
 (They are also non-GMO, gluten free and trans-fat free.)

 Topped with cilantro, this is a beautiful and delicious dip.
 I don’t usually include a lot of cilantro, as my husband doesn’t like it, but if you’re a fan, chop up a bunch and go crazy!
 It is a very complimentary flavor that adds a nice peppery, fresh taste.
 This makes a good amount, and definitely serves a crowd.

-Thanks to aunt Denise, this recipe will be enjoyed for many, many years to come!
+Thanks to Aunt Denise, this recipe will be enjoyed for many, many years to come!
+Enjoy! ~Erin